SaiGullapally/GPTify_your_blog_or_website/README.md

 The provided scripts and resources demonstrate how to set up and run the chatbot, allowing you to add sophisticated conversational capabilities to your web application.

+NOTE: This involves scraping text data for the given website so make sure you have the required permissions to do this

 ## Table of Contents
 - [Features](#features)
 - [Requirements](#requirements)